© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Four Inscribed Stones in Church is a scheduled monument protected by Cadw under reference CD047.
 View the official record →

-Four Inscribed Stones in Church is a collection of Early Medieval inscribed stones located within a church in Ceredigion, Wales.
+Four Inscribed Stones in Church is a collection of Early Medieval inscribed stones located within a church building in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD047.

 Four Inscribed Stones in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD047.